MicrosoftDocs/memdocs/memdocs/intune/protect/actions-for-noncompliance.md

    - **Send push notification to end user**: Configure this action to send a push notification about non-compliance to a device through the Company Portal app or Intune App on the device.

-5. Configure a **Schedule**: Enter the number of days (0 to 365) after noncompliance to trigger the action on users' devices. (*Retire the noncompliant device* supports a minimum of 30 days.)
+5. Configure a **Schedule**: Enter the number of days (0 to 365) after noncompliance to trigger the action on users' devices.
 After this grace period, you can enforce a [conditional access](conditional-access-intune-common-ways-use.md) policy.
 If you enter **0** (zero) number of days, then conditional access takes effect **immediately**.
 For example, if a device is noncompliant, use conditional access to block access to email, SharePoint, and other organization resources immediately.

    When you create a compliance policy, the **Mark device noncompliant** action is automatically created, and automatically set to **0** days (immediately).
 With this action, when the device checks-in, the device is evaluated as non-compliant immediately.
 If also using conditional access, then conditional access kicks in immediately.
 If you want to allow a grace period, then change the **Schedule** on the **Mark device noncompliant** action.